Being a mum means that you’re always on the go. The work never ends, but it’s even worse if you are also running your own business.

 2. Schedule Everything

-Another great takeaway from Merilyn’s course was that you must schedule everything.
+Another great productivity tip for mompreneurs is to schedule everything.
 Things that don’t get scheduled don’t get done.

-I thought it was a bit weird to schedule everything for the week.
-I mean everything, from recurrent business tasks to house cleaning, kid’s stuff, time for entertainment, etc. It didn’t matter if they were recurrent tasks or one-off tasks.
-Everything got scheduled for the week.
-On paper and electronically.
+I used to think it was a bit weird to schedule everything for the week.
+I mean everything, from recurrent business tasks to house cleaning, kid’s stuff, time for entertainment, etc. It doesn't matter if they are recurrent tasks or one-off tasks.

 #ProductivityTip: Your schedule is not set in stone, so be flexible and rearrange things.
 You’re in control.